 Conservation

-Wildlife and endangered species conservation is Imire’s primary focus.
-We believe that the key to sustainable conservation practices is through collaboration with local communities.
-Our objective at Imire is to ensure the safety and security of wildlife by enhancing the relationship between tourism, conservation programmes and our surrounding villages, through long-term, sustainable environmental management and positive community projects.
+We believe that the key to sustainable conservation is firstly through collaboration with local communities.
+Our objective at Imire is to ensure the safety and security of our wildlife by enhancing the relationship between tourism, conservation programmes and our surrounding villages, through long-term, sustainable environmental management and positive community projects.

 Imire strives to remain at the forefront of conservation in Zimbabwe taking part in ground-breaking breeding programmes, endangered species rewilding, wildlife research, innovative game capture and movement and advanced anti-poaching solutions.